lukevenediger/dingu/README.md

 * Store singleton instances
 * Store constant values like settings and magic numbers
 * Protects against circular dependencies
+* Can be locked to prevent further changes at runtime.

 ## How It Works